Aster0/UnifiedStorage/README.md

 - Range limiter for chests
 - Exporter/Importer/Placer/Breaker blocks
 - Storage Controller upgrades to hold more chests (currently no limit now)
-- Inter-dimension Storage & other upgrades (Planned in the future)
 - Energy System?
 (Planned in the future)
 - Fluid Storage
 - In-game book guide